 2. Add life to boring dishes

 Skip the harmful artificial colours and add a bit of turmeric to brighten up your meals.
 You can add a pinch to your mashed potatoes, frittatas, soups, stir fries, rice, cauliflower, cakes and anything else that could use a touch of gold!

 3. Make your own curry powder

-We’ve already mentioned this a few times – turmeric is a staple ingredient in an Indian curry.
+Turmeric is a staple ingredient in an Indian curry.
 A curry includes a blend of many spices and herbs, there’s a lot of action going on in one mouthful of Indian food.
-Keeping track of all these ingredients can be a pain so you can make your own curry blend with a mix of your own favorite spices – just be sure to add a generous amount of turmeric!
+Keeping track of all these ingredients can be a pain so you can make your own curry blend with a mix of your own favourite spices – just be sure to add a generous amount of turmeric!

 4. Add it to your smoothie